-Safe drinking water is free of harmful concentrations of chemicals or pathogenic microorganisms.
-The Safe Drinking Water Act 2003 places obligations on North East Water and other Victorian Water Corporations to provide safe, good quality drinking water.
+Safe drinking water is treated water that is free of harmful concentrations of chemicals or pathogenic microorganisms.
+The Safe Drinking Water Act 2003 places obligations on North East Water and other Victorian Water Corporations to provide safe, high quality drinking water.

 Contaminated water may not look, taste, or smell different to safe drinking water.
 This is why monitoring and testing of water is so important.
 The Safe Drinking Water Regulations 2015 require all Victorian Water Corporations to implement a risk-based monitoring program to ensure a safe drinking water supply and protect public health.
-Each year, we conduct over 50,000 tests at over 550 sites for nearly 300 parameters.
+Each year, North East Water conducts over 50,000 tests at over 600 sites for over 300 parameters.
 We conduct daily operational testing and continuous online monitoring at our water treatment plants and our water storage tanks.
-In addition to this, compliance sampling and analysis is also conducted by an accredited independent laboratory.
+In addition to this, sampling and analysis is also conducted at customer taps by an accredited independent laboratory.
 All of this data is closely monitored by our Drinking Water Quality team.

 Chlorine is added to drinking water to kill microorganisms (i.e. E. coli) that may be present.
 It is important that chlorine residual is maintained in the drinking water leaving the plant to prevent microorganisms from regrowing in the distribution system.
 Some people may detect this chlorine residual through smell or taste.
 The chlorine concentration is generally very low (less than 1 part per million) and can be reduced further by letting the water sit in the fridge in an open jug for a short period prior to consumption.